 The company had started with second-hand ships, but in 1907 it commissioned the trendsetting 19-knot Maori.
 In 1913 it added a partner, the 4,436-ton, 20.5-knot Wahine, as big as many trans-Tasman liners.
 The size and performance of these ships led the company to describe the Wellington–Lyttelton run as the ‘steamer express service’.
 Over the course of 70 years the ships linking north and south were replaced and upgraded – there were two Maoris, two Wahines, two Rangatiras, and a Hinemoa.
 They became household names.
 Everyone travelled on them, from school parties and family groups to commercial travellers and MPs returning to their electorates.

-From the late 1890s the Union Company also upgraded its services across the Tasman Sea to Australia, replacing the 2,000-ton ships of the early 1880s with a series of 3,500–4,500-ton ships – vessels like the Waikare, Mokoia and the Moeraki.
-The 5,282-ton Maheno of 1905 was one of the world’s earliest passenger ships to adopt marine turbine engines.
+From the late 1890s the Union Company also upgraded its services across the Tasman Sea to Australia, replacing the 2,000-ton ships of the early 1880s with a series of 3,500–4,500-ton ships – vessels like the Waikare, Mokoia and Moeraki.
+The 5,282-ton Maheno of 1905 was one of the world’s earliest passenger ships to adopt efficient smooth-running marine turbine engines.

 Generally, smaller, older ships were used to service the Pacific Island trades, which lacked the population and the cargo flow to enable shipping lines to operate without subsidies.
 Sail and second-hand steamers persisted here, but in the early 1900s the Union Company built the Navua and the Atua, ships nearly as big as its trans-Tasman liners.